Back to the Rafters: Reception

+Accolades

+For his performance of Ben, Sheridan received a nomination for Most Outstanding Supporting Actor at the Logie Awards.

 Critical reception

 Back to the Rafters was positively received by critics and fans.
 In a review for The Sydney Morning Herald, Karl Quinn gave the series a rating of 3½ and commented on its "welcome return", and that "Generally, I like my family sagas loaded with vitriol, scheming and skulduggery.
 Back to the Rafters is definitely not that.
 But much as I love a Succession or Game of Thrones or Arrested Development, I’m glad there’s still room for a Rafters too."

 Daryl Sparkes of the website The Conversation stated that "I always found Packed to the Rafters to be honest and authentic.
 It was relatable because the issues, actions and dialogue of the characters were grounded in realism.
-He concluded with " this is the key to Rafters continued success.
+He concluded with "this is the key to Rafters continued success.
 It takes the ordinary in our lives and makes it just a little bit more extraordinary on the screen.
 It's a great joy to go Back to the Rafters again, after all these years."

-In a favourable review from James Croot of the New Zealand website Stuff said that "Returning to a series that had seemingly run its course eight years ago could have ended in disaster, but Lee has given this central duo a new stage and lease of life that just might provide enough dramatic tension, tears and laughs to make you fall in love with the Rafters, whether it be for the first time, or all over again."
+In a favourable review from James Croot of the New Zealand website Stuff, he wrote: "Returning to a series that had seemingly run its course eight years ago could have ended in disaster, but Lee has given this central duo a new stage and lease of life that just might provide enough dramatic tension, tears and laughs to make you fall in love with the Rafters, whether it be for the first time, or all over again."